2csqd2/2csqd2.github.io/journal.md

 I woke up at 5:30 and went to work.
 I arrived back home at about 2:30pm.
 The kids had just finished their school work.
 I went to the office to work for about 2  more hours.
 I then played twister, jumped rope, and bean bag toss with Palmer and Tyler until 5:30pm.
 I then went upstairs to fix Harper and Palmer's dinner.
 Tyler fixed his own plate and ate at about 6:30p.
 Lachelle had a crazy attitude all afternoon (since I don't speak to her unless it is about the kids, she was still trying to initiate conversations with me), but was distinctly short in attitude and loud in voice.
 I mostly avoided her for the rest of the afternoon.

 ### 5/21/2020
+I woke up at 5:30 and went to work.

+### 5/23/2020
+I woke up at 5pm and drove to Blacksburg to play the Va Tech / River golf course.
+When I arrived, the course was closed because of flooding so I drove back home.
+I got back at about 4:30 pm and hung out with the kids.

+### 5/25/2020
+I woke up at 5:30 am played 18 holes and returned home at 10:05 am...yes!
+I made Harper and Palmer more food since they asked for a snack when I got home.

+### 5/27/2020
+I woke up at 5:30 am and went to work and returned home at 2:30pm.
+I printed some coloring templates for Palmer so that we could make some 'villan' templates so he could play with his action templates.
+I played with Palmer while Harper was doing her Zoom dance class.
+At about 5:30 pm I made a salad, cooked pizza, and made 3 plates for the kids dinner.

+### 5/28/2020
 I woke up at 5:30 and went to work